rshirazi/rshirazi.github.io/blog/_posts/2020-10-11-in-remembrance-of-john-berry-iii.md

 permalink: /2020/10/11/in-remembrance-of-john-berry-iii/
 categories:
   - Blog
+excerpt: This morning I was saddened to learn that John Berry, III, longtime editor at Library Journal, passed away at the age of 87.
 ---
 This morning I was saddened to learn that John Berry, III, longtime editor at _Library Journal_, [passed away at the age of 87](https://www.libraryjournal.com/?detailStory=obituary-john-n-berry-iii).